 An even more fundamental picture of neutron decay is that a quark with charge -1/3 in the neutron emits a W– and changes into a quark with charge +2/3, a net change of +1, corresponding to the neutron changing into a proton, but with a change that’s actually associated with the change of just one of its quarks; the other two quarks are mere spectators in the process.

-Here is an animation of this picture of neutron decay, and here is a screen shot from the end of the animation:
+Here is an animation of this picture of neutron decay.

 A key concept is the interaction “vertex”: In electron-electron repulsion, one vertex is the point where one of the electrons emits a photon, and the electron and photon paths diverge.
 A second vertex is where the other electron absorbs the photon and changes its direction.
 “Feynman diagrams” are little pictures of these vertex interactions.
 In neutron decay one vertex is the quark – quark – W–, and a second vertex is W– – electron – antineutrino.